-National outcome Key theme Key action 2016 /2017 2017 /2018 2018/ 2019 1 Prevention and early intervention ✓ Keep people informed through a virtual health and social care market place to improve information about services available to people in the community ○ We will develop this tool by building the Well Connected site to enable people to access universal and health care and support services ✓ Continue to work with our partners in housing to ensure that people are supported to live as independently as possible in housing that is suitable for their needs: ○ Expand care and repair services to ensure access to adaptations for people in private sector accommodation ○ Review the use of aids and adaptations in social housing ○ Increase use of technology enable care to compliment support for carers and to reduce the need for care at home where this is appropriate ○ Plan new social housing developments to ensure that people are able to live at home as independently as possible ✓ Develop integrated services based around GP practices to ensure accessible and effective support at times of crisis to reduce the incidence of unscheduled and unplanned care. ✓ Roll out the delivery of Enhanced Community Support model (ECS) in GP practices to prevent and respond to crisis. ✓ Through our locality based teams ensure an integrated approach to health and social care where more than one service is involved with and individual ✓ Work across services within primary and secondary care, social care and the third sector to provide rehabilitation at home or in the community ✓ Review the pathways between hospital and the community to ensure that patient care is provided at the right time and in the right place ✓ Constant the patient care is provided at the right time and in the right place ✓ Constant the patient care is provided at the rig
+National outcome Key theme Key action 2016 /2017 2017 /2018 2018/ 2019 1 Prevention and early intervention Keep people informed through a virtual health and social care market place to improve information about services available to people in the community We will develop this tool by building the Well Connected site to enable people to access universal and health care and support services Continue to work with our partners in housing to ensure that people are supported to live as independently as possible in housing that is suitable for their needs: Expand care and repair services to ensure access to adaptations for people in private sector accommodation Review the use of aids and adaptations in social housing Increase use of technology enable care to compliment support for carers and to reduce the need for care at home where this is appropriate Plan new social housing developments to ensure that people are able to live at home as independently as possible Develop integrated services based around GP practices to ensure accessible and effective support at times of crisis to reduce the incidence of unscheduled and unplanned care.
+Roll out the delivery of Enhanced Community Support model (ECS) in GP practices to prevent and respond to crisis.
+Through our locality based teams ensure an integrated approach to health and social care where more than one service is involved with and individual Work across services within primary and secondary care, social care and the third sector to provide rehabilitation at home or in the community Review the pathways between hospital and the community to ensure that patient care is provided at the right time and in the right place

-National outcome Key theme Key action 2016 /2017 2017 /2018 2018/ 2019 ✓ Review existing services and pilot an enhanced role for community pharmacy, dentistry and optometry services to ensure closer integration with locality teams ✓ Implement falls prevention initiatives, falls education, and establish effective falls pathways in all three localities which encompass falls assessment, treatment and rehabilitation. ✓ Reduce the number of people delayed in hospital by improving pathways from hospital to community ✓ Evaluate the Integrated Care Fund projects to inform our future service delivery models and commissioning plans.
+National outcome Key theme Key action 2016 /2017 2017 /2018 2018/ 2019 services to ensure closer integration with locality teams Implement falls prevention initiatives, falls education, and establish effective falls pathways in all three localities which encompass falls assessment, treatment and rehabilitation.
+Reduce the number of people delayed in hospital by improving pathways from hospital to community Evaluate the Integrated Care Fund projects to inform our future service delivery models and commissioning plans.
 The evaluation will be used to inform our plans to shift the balance of care through a greater focus on prevention and early intervention.
-2, 3 Person centred health and social care ✓ Develop a joint workforce strategy to support the workforce to: o empower people to make the most of their lives through participation in decisions about their health care and support o encourage and support a person-centred approach which supports people to maximise personal assets and supported self-management for long term conditions. ✓ Through our commissioning plans ensure that a person-centred approach to the provision of health care and support services is embedded across statutory, voluntary and private sector o All newly commissioned services will be focussed on outcomes to ensure a person centred and outcome focussed approach in our services ✓ Continue to transform our care at home services to ensure they are person centred and outcomes focussed ✓ Increase the number opportunities for people to be able to exercise choice through self-directed support and commission and control their own care. ✓ Transform our nursing services and move towards models of care and outcome focussed assessments ✓ Review care pathways between hospital and the community for people in their last years of life in order to ensure that they are supported to be at home or in a homely setting with support appropriate to their level of need. ✓ Review Minor injury & illness units to ensure provision of clinical care is an appropriate alternative to hospital care 6, 4 Work with communities ✓ Embed community development teams in all three localities to support individuals groups and communities to work with us as partners in planning and delivering services in the three localities of Perth and Kinross ✓ Explore opportunities for Participatory Budgeting and
+2, 3 Person centred health and social care Develop a joint workforce strategy to support the workforce to: empower people to make the most of their lives through participation in decisions about their health care and support encourage and support a person-centred approach which supports people to maximise personal assets and support self-management for long term conditions.
+Through our commissioning plans ensure that a personcentred approach to the provision of health care and support services is embedded across statutory, voluntary and private sector 6, 4 Work with communities Embed community development teams in all three localities to support individuals groups and communities to work with us as partners in planning and delivering services in the three localities of Perth and Kinross Explore opportunities for Participatory Budgeting and increase opportunities for people involving local communities and special interest groups to take more